For All ALSO Course Types

 - Achieve successful completion of the ALSO Instructor Course to gain designation as an “ALSO” Instructor Candidate.”

 - Have his/her teaching performance observed and evaluated within one year by an advisory faculty member.
 If the evaluation does not occur within a year, the Instructor Candidate’s status reverts back to provider status.
-The advisory faculty member must complete and sign an Instructor Candidate Evaluation Form(1 page PDF) and submit it to the AAFP.
+The advisory faculty member must complete and sign an Instructor Candidate Evaluation Form(1 page DOC) and submit it to the AAFP.
 Only then will a wallet card be issued designating the individual as an ALSO Approved Instructor.

 The responsibilities of the instructor candidates and the approved instructors include all of the following: